 In the safe space of Fire Tree Studios and under Melissa's gentle and incisive guidance, I painted like I have never painted before.
 Showing up week after week, I battled it out with my art school trained, well honed inner critic who defiantly held on to her preconceived notions of what painting is and where it stands in the canon of art.

-I showed up committed for four years.
+I showed up committed for nearly four years.
 I gained insight into the mind's capacity for self-sabotage and the wily ways in which the ego grasps vehemently for the helm, distracting me from truly listening to the language of my heart.

 I fell to my knees as I witnessed my shit all up in my face.
 Right in front of me.
 You can't hide from a painting when it's mirroring your vulnerabilities, the culprit paintbrush in your own hand.

 I allowed emotion to move through me as I painted what was true for me in each moment and I witnessed in awe as it shifted every time.
 Reconnection.
 Expansion.
 Flow.

 Slowly but surely, I noticed the desire to grasp onto less than serving beliefs and allowed them to dissolve as a gentle yet fierce inner voice found her way into my consciousness.